 - HIV/AIDS continues to spread in the rest of the world, particularly in countries where poverty, inequality, and conflict are prevalent.
 Eastern Europe and Central Asia have the fastest rates of spread, followed by countries in Asia and the Pacific, the Caribbean, and Latin America.

-If you want to know more about HIV, do give this blog a read: What Are HIV and AIDS?
+If you want to know more key facts about HIV and Aids, do give this blog a read: What Are HIV and AIDS?
 How You Get It, Stages, Tests, and More